AZhrZho/ECharts.Net/README.en.md

 </div>

 ## Introduction
 ECharts.Net include control and types for WPF/Winform, which enables you to draw awesome charts using ECharts and interact with.
-Implemented using Microsoft Edge Webview2, based on modern .NET technologies.
+Implemented using Microsoft Edge Webview2, based on modern .NET technologies, also provide support for .net framework.

 ## Features
 - Modern：based on newest .NET7 framework and Webview2